 Meet the Team!

-Hi my name is Chris and I am one of two owners here at MGA.
+Hi my name is Chris and I am the owner here at MGA.
 I grew up in Ohio and learned the amazing art of lampworking from a friend in Eugene in 2000.

 After spending about two years out there a death in the family called me back to Ohio.
 It became immediately clear that being isolated from other artists and suppliers was going to be a challenge to blowing glass in Ohio.